openego/egon-website/README.md

 # Deploy to webserver

-Use the deploy script and deploy files from dev or production purpose
+Use the deploy script and deploy files from dev or production purpose.
+Deployment requires sufficient privileges on the webserver.

 # Development